SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2022/dev-and-beta-channel-browsers-via-docker-selenium.md

 ### Selenium Grid

 To run these container images in a Selenium Grid, we'll use docker-compose.
-For instance, here's an example on how to run a Selenium Grid with Chrome, Firefox, and Edge on the Beta channel:
+For instance, this example shows how to run a Selenium Grid with Chrome, Firefox, and Edge on the Beta channel:

+**docker-compose-v3-beta-channel.yml:**
 ```bash
 # To execute this docker-compose yml file use `docker-compose -f docker-compose-v3-beta-channel.yml up`
 # Add the `-d` flag at the end for detached execution